 Here’s an example of Webchat’s retargeting ad:

-To ensure that you are successful at capturing leads via retargeting ads don’t forget to connect your ads to relevant post-click experiences.
+To ensure that you are successful at capturing leads via retargeting ads don’t forget to connect your ads to relevant post-click landing pages.

 6. Bing Ads